rsyncOSX/RsyncOSX_archived/README.md

 | RsyncOSX   | about 11K, 121  | Storyboard, imperativ   | 6.8.0 - 13 April 2023 |	14 March 2016 |
 | RsyncUI   | about 14K, 165  | SwiftUI, declarativ     | 1.7.0 - 16 August 2023  | 6 May 2021  |

 It is `rsync` which executes the synchronize task.
-The GUI´s are for organizing tasks for synchronizing of data and setting parameters to `rsync`.
-And make it more easy to use it, which is a fantastic tool.
+The GUI´s are for organizing tasks for synchronizing of data and setting parameters to rsync.
+And make it more easy to use rsync, which is a fantastic tool.

 ### Install by Homebrew

-Both apps might be installed by Homebrew
+Both apps might be installed by Homebrew.

 | App      | Homebrew | macOS |  Documentation |
 | ----------- | ----------- |   ----------- |  ----------- |